smartdev007/Rilla-Funny-Ranking/SOLUTION.md

 `customers: 6,`
 `words: 1200`

-Then ranking for user A is calculated as: `25*10 + 300*9 + 6*8 + 1200*6` with addition of keywords count
+Then ranking for user A is calculated as: `25*10 + 300*9 + 6*8 + 1200*6` with further addition of keywords' total count

 # Next step

-To expand onto this feature, I would also add `sales` parameter in the `data.js` which will show if a user was succussful to make the sale.
+To expand onto this feature, I would also add `sales` parameter in the `data.json` which will show if a user was succussful to make the sale happen.
 This would also give us the analytics of total sales relative to funnier sales rep.